 Teddy – elegantly dressed by Mr Fish – is charged with devising an advertising campaign to make McLaughlin’s Frozen Porridge “sexy” when his incompetence is mistaken for genius by his boss.

-Liz, meanwhile, is working away on a Clean Up TV Committee in the company of the trendy Reverend Geoffrey Mellish (Dinsdale Landen).
+Liz, meanwhile, is working away on a Clean Up TV Committee in the company of the trendy Reverend Geoffrey Mellish (Dinsdale Landen) whose dedicated manner conceals his lust for her.

 While Liz is away for a conference at Harrogate (though being a good girl she never gets there), Teddy – influenced by an obnoxious American colleague (Shelley Berman) – finds himself in bed with Inga, the au pair (the stunning Julie Ege).

-From here on the misunderstandings are pretty predictable and it all ends up in a Marx Brothers-style romp in – of course – a television studio and Teddy, Liz and knicker-mad Richard are reconciled.
+It all ends up in a Marx Brothers-style romp in – of course – a television studio with Teddy taking out his pent-up emotions on the vicar.
+Teddy, Liz and knicker-mad Richard are ultimately reconciled.

 There are some nice bits of 1950s-ish satire, notably a sequence from a lugubrious Swedish movie with Feldman and Ege capering about naked in the Surrey bracken; a dig at silent films; an Alan Bennett-like sermon; and pro-censorship politician Wallace Trufitt (Patrick Cargill) hiding a collection of whips, chains and other BDSM ephemera in his sitting room cupboard.